-STEP 1: Impact Assessment The first step is establishing the impact area.
+Impact Assessment: The first step is establishing the impact area.
 The area size varies depending on the project.
 A dam submerges a broad geographical region that affects multiple settlements.
 The impact of a highway and other linear constructions manifests as little strips of land on each side of the road along the corridor.
 The SIA team must get a map that delineates the region that will be affected by the project (both directly and indirectly).
 Furthermore, a field visit to the region is required to understand the area's geographic boundaries and the people that live there.

-STEP 2: Determine Information/Data Needs and their Sources Examine current data on potential project impacts to see if it may be utilised for assessment purposes.
+Determine Information/Data Needs and their Sources: Examine current data on potential project impacts to see if it may be utilised for assessment purposes.
 This might give disaggregated statistics by caste, religion, gender, and other administrative categories, such as those living below the poverty line.
 The secondary should be tested for both adequacy and dependability.
 This evaluation will also aid in determining the necessity for additional primary data gathering via surveys and participative techniques.

-STEP 3: Identifying Stakeholders All affected stakeholders should be provided information and consulted with them.
+Identifying Stakeholders: All affected stakeholders should be provided information and consulted with them.
 Stakeholders are individuals, groups, or institutions who are likely to be affected (either adversely or favourably) by a proposed intervention or who may influence the result of the intervention.
 Create and implement a successful public participation strategy that includes all interested and impacted parties.
 Identifying stakeholders participating in consultative processes is the first stage in formulating strategy for consultation and participation.

-STEP 5: Scoping This entails visiting the project site and consulting with all parties.
+Scoping: This entails visiting the project site and consulting with all parties.
 It is critical to confirm their comprehension of critical problems.
 For large-scale displacement programmes, on-the-ground assessment of repercussions is essential.
 Local knowledge may be necessary in identifying options that help prevent or mitigate the number and severity of negative consequences.
 This is a first evaluation of potential implications, not a determination of the amount of impact.

-STEP 7: Survey: A survey is conducted to ensure that enough land, income-generating possibilities, and other resources are available in the host region to maintain more people from the afflicted area and that this inflow does not strain local resources, which the host community may resent.
+Survey: A survey is conducted to ensure that enough land, income-generating possibilities, and other resources are available in the host region to maintain more people from the afflicted area and that this inflow does not strain local resources, which the host community may resent.
 Another critical point is that the persons being moved and the hosts have comparable socio-cultural backgrounds.
 The shared background considerably reduces social/ethnic tensions.

-STEP 8: Identifying and Assessing the risks: Once the spectrum of predicted outcomes has been discovered, the next step is to assess their relevance.
+Identifying and Assessing the risks: Once the spectrum of predicted outcomes has been discovered, the next step is to assess their relevance.
 Many consequences need to be quantified, making objective ranking difficult.
 The perspectives of the community and those of the SIA team are sometimes different.
 As a result, while ranking affects, the impacted persons should be consulted.
 If the SIA determines the impacts are unacceptable, it must indicate why.
 The Social Impact Assessment will produce detailed mitigation measures to address critical social/resettlement concerns and possible repercussions.